fbec76/beacon-app/README.md

 The Beacon app gets its name from the idea of a light beacon that guides users safely home.
 A potential logo could symbolize a glowing beacon that illuminates a path in the dark.

 ## Project Origin
-This project is part of a Bachelor Thesis for the FOM Fachhochschule für Oekonomie & Management in Münster, Germany.

 Beacon is intended to provide a sense of security and peace of mind for people traveling alone, ensuring that help is readily available when they need it.
 It operates as a digital companion that accompanies users on their journeys, ready to act in the face of potential danger.
 With Beacon, you are never alone, and help is just a click away.